zeitport/eslint-plugin-json-es/custom-json-rule/README.md

 ## Creating the plugin

 Before we create the rule we need to setup a plugin package.
 ESLint requires that the package starts with `eslint-plugin`.
 Using an package scope is optional.
-We create a folder with a package.json and call our plugin `@zeitport/eslint-plugin-json-test`.
+We create a folder with a package.json and call our plugin `eslint-plugin-json-es-test`.

 ```
 {
-    "name": "@zeitport/eslint-plugin-json-test",
+    "name": "eslint-plugin-json-es-test",
     "version": "1.0.0",
     "main": "index.js"
 }